ssenmosip/mosip-temp-documentation/Registration-Processor-APIs.md

-# 2.9.3 Manual Adjudication API
+# 3 Manual Adjudication Service
-## 2.9.3.1 manual-adjudication-assignment service
+## 3.1 manual-adjudication-assignment service
 This service is used to assign one single unassigned applicant record to the input user.

 ### Resource URL